Run a content-resolver action on a private thread, invoking callbacks on the caller's thread when done.

 it stays open.

-When the last activity or service calls close
+When the last activity or service calls close, the facility

 which will shut down threads, close files, or whatever.